vpavlenko/study-music/research/README.md

 - Do corpus-based research: choose from 10 to 100k pieces and analyze them to find patterns
 - Present the discoveries through web demos rich in audio examples and visual explanations
 - Anti-perfectionism: release and demo as soon as there's something to play with
-- Work in extremely small iterations. one week is great, one day is even better
+- Work in extremely small iterations: one week is great, one day is even better
 - Limit the scope of the very first steps, make a humble [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) on the week one and iterate from there
 - Help others with forking and reproducibility: publish the research code in open source repositories with clear setup instructions
 - Consider making something publishable in real music theory journals like [Music Theory Online](https://www.mtosmt.org/issues/issues.php)